abritopach/capacitor-youtube-player/README.md

 YOUTUBE_API_KEY="YOUR_YOUTUBE_API_KEY"
 ```

-You have to register Youtube Player plugin's class in your Acitivity so Capacitor is aware of it.
+You have to register the Youtube Player plugin's class in your Activity so Capacitor is aware of it.

 ```bash
 package com.example.app;